huaweicloud/terraform-provider-huaweicloud/docs/resources/aad_forward_rule.md

 * `instance_id` - (Required, String, ForceNew) Specifies the ID of advanced Anti-DDoS instance.
   Changing this will create a new rule resource.

-* `ip` - (Required, String, ForceNew) Specifies the public IP addresss to which Advanced Anti-DDoS instance belongs.
+* `ip` - (Required, String, ForceNew) Specifies the public IP address to which Advanced Anti-DDoS instance belongs.
 Changing this will create a new rule resource.

 * `forward_protocol` - (Required, String) Specifies the forward protocol.